AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 .. note::

-  * If you launched an existing AWS, Azure, or GCP Controller with a BYOL license and have it updated to software version 6.7.1185 or later, you only need to subscribe to the 2208 metered license through your Controller.
+  * If you launched an existing AWS, Azure, or GCP Controller with a BYOL license and have it updated to software version 6.7.1185 or later, you only need to subscribe to the Aviatrix Secure Networking Platform Metered 2208-Universal 24x7 Support through your Controller.
 Log in as an admin and go to Settings > Controller > License to subscribe.
 You do not need to follow the migration steps in this document.
   * A machine image is named an "AMI (Amazon Machine Image) in AWS, a "VM image" (Virtual Machine Image) in Azure, a "machine image" in GCP, and a "custom image" in OCI.

 This document describes how to migrate from one type of machine image to another for each CSP, including: